France's Macron says EU states infringing rules should pay the consequences

-PARIS French President Emmanuel Macron on Wednesday said European Union states that spend the bloc's finances but turn their backs on its principles should feel "the full political consequences".
+PARIS (Reuters) - French President Emmanuel Macron on Wednesday said European Union states that spend the bloc's finances but turn their backs on its principles should feel "the full political consequences".

 In an interview with eight European newspapers, Macron said there were tensions between western and eastern Europe because of their geopolitical backgrounds, but no conflict.